WikiDBs/wikidbs.github.io/index.md

   year         = {2023},
 }
 ```
+## Contact
+WikiDBs is developed by Liane Vogel, Jan-Micha Bodensohn and Carsten Binnig from the Data & AI Systems Lab at TU Darmstadt and DFKI.

+Mail: liane.vogel(at)cs.tu-darmstadt.de

 ## Acknowledgments
 We thank Till Döhmen and Madelon Hulsebos for generously providing the table statistics from their [GitSchemas dataset](https://github.com/tdoehmen/gitschemas).